-Defining scope is arguably one of the most important components of a penetration test, yet it is also one of the hardest.
-While defining your scope, we will require a technical scoping call between one of penetration testers (usually the tester who will be doing the work) and your technical team.
-This is so we can understand what you want testing, the boundaries of the testing and what is within scope.
-Very important to us is also to discover if there is anything that could be adversely affected by the testing.
+Defining scope is arguably one of the most important components of a Penetration Test, yet it is also one of the hardest.
+While defining your scope, we will require a technical scoping call between one of

-This section defines the Intelligence Gathering activities of a penetration test which is usually carried out as a first activity following the placing of an order.
-The purpose of this is to provide the tester with a working methodology designed specifically for the pentester performing the test.
+This section defines the Intelligence Gathering activities of a Penetration Test which is usually carried out as the first activity following the placement of an order.
+The purpose of this is to provide the tester with a working methodology designed specifically for performing the test.
 This part of the engagement produces a document that most clients never see, detailing the thought process and goals of the penetration test.

 Compliance Driven Engagement: This is mainly a click-button information gathering process using a series of automated tools and is done to support tests being undertaken for PCI-DSS / FCA / HIPAA etc.

-Continual Cyber Assurance Our Continual Cyber Assurance penetration tests require greater levels of information and build on the previous two with a lot of manual analysis.
-Detailed information on social networks, heavy analysis of open source intelligence data sets, deep understanding of business relationships are undertaken over a large number of hours to accomplish the gathering and correlation.
+Continual Cyber Assurance: These Penetration Tests require greater levels of information and build on the previous two with a lot of manual analysis.
+Detailed information on social networks, heavy analysis of open source intelligence data sets, deeper understanding of business relationships are undertaken over a large number of hours to accomplish the gathering and correlation.

-Vulnerability Analysis is the process of discovering flaws in systems and applications which can be leveraged by an attacker, and your Penetration Tester.
-These flaws can range anywhere from host and service misconfiguration, or insecure application design.
+Vulnerability Analysis is the process of discovering flaws in systems and applications which can be leveraged by an attacker or your Penetration Tester.
+These flaws can range anywhere from host and service misconfiguration through to insecure application design.
 Although the process used to look for flaws varies and is highly dependent on the particular component being tested, some key principals apply to the process.

-The exploitation phase of a penetration test focuses solely on establishing access to a system or resource by bypassing security restrictions.
+The exploitation phase of a Penetration Test focuses solely on establishing access to a system or resource by bypassing security restrictions.
 As a considerable amount of vulnerability analysis will have been performed prior, this phase is well planned and precise.
-The main focus is to identify the main entry point into the organization and to identify high value target assets.
+The main focus is to identify the main entry point into the organisation and to identify

 This is the most important area for you.
 This is where we bring together all the information we have gathered into a document.
 A report is typically split into three parts:

-Executive Report: This is a high level-non technical report and delivers the main messages of the test results.
-This section is heavy on management level terminology, charts and graphs.
+Executive Report: This is a high level non-technical report and delivers the main messages of the test results.
+This section is heavy on management level terminology, charts

 Technical Report: This is the technical detail on each of the issues found and an overview of how to fix the issue.